 Hibiscus Mental Health Program provides mental health services to children in our care and outreach services to children under 18 years of age and their families on the Treasure Coast.
 Families may seek our services for their child or teen to address issues related to child abuse, including physical and sexual abuse, sudden changes in behavior, defiance and aggression, low self-esteem, excessive fears and anxiety, grief related to the death of a family member, problems concentrating in school, or extreme anger and temper tantrums.
 Services include Infant Mental Health Services (for children 0-5 years of age) and Specialized Sexual Abuse Counseling for child victims, their siblings and non-offending parents in all four counties.

 Through the incredible support of the community, Hibiscus Children’s Center continues to fight the devastating cycle of child abuse and to protect our greatest resource … our children.
-Thank you for your support and for helping to make our community a safer place for all children.
-Please contact us for more information.
+The Hibiscus Children's Center would like to thank you for your support and for helping to make our community a safer place for all children.